altocodenl/tagaway/readme.md

    - Show tags in open view.

 - Upload/import
-   - See if there's a way to detect whatsapp videos that look the same but are slightly different.
    - If there's a provider error during an import, give a "try again" option with the same list and allow also to cancel it.
    - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
    - Retry on error.